-Section 6.
+Section 5.
 Per diem and mileage reimbursement pay.
-Reimbursement of eligible expenses shall be paid in accordance with the provisions of General Order 2 - 13.
+Reimbursement of eligible expenses shall be paid in accordance with the provisions of General Order 2-13.

-Section 7.
+Section 6.
 Reopener.
-This Article shall be reopened and bargained between the parties the second and third years of this Agreement.
+Section 1 of this Article shall be reopened and bargained between the parties the third year of this Agreement.